 Are you looking to declutter and organize your life?
 Do you feel overwhelmed about addressing the mess of your house and homestead?
-You’re not alone!
-Use these 10 tips to help you declutter and clean your house and homestead quickly so you can get back to doing what you really love!
+You're not alone!
+Use these 22 hacks to help you declutter and clean your house and homestead quickly so you can get back to doing what you really love!

 We live in a small homestead.
 With two kids under two, it's easily for our house to easily get messy, disorganized and super chaotic.
 I used to be proud of my once tidy clean home, and got really overwhelmed with the disfunction.
 At the end of the day after caring for two babies, cows and chickens the garden and the house I was exhausted.